ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 Trainees teachers do not have the capacity to focus on developing sills for topics that their students are not directly assessed on.

 Is up to the individual teachers or individual school computing departments to develop their own custom computing opportunities (if they have the capacity).
 These additional opportunities cannot (and probably 'should not') be controlled by external entities.

+Ultimately assessing subject knowledge for trainee teachers is a secondary concern.
+What matters is that they can deliver good lessons.
+Subject knowledge could ultimately be assessed through the lesson content that the trainees create and deliver.
+This approach is confirmed by (Blömeke and Delaney, 2014) who state that we should be moving beyond self-reported subject knowledge audits.

 The government has provided £80 million funding for the NCCE upskill computer science teachers.
 They are offering nationally accredited courses and bursary's of £2500 for trainees to take to their first employing school.
 This gives trainees incentive and accreditation for their subject knowledge development.
 This funding is due to expire in the summer of 2022 (Sentance 2019).
 It will be interesting to see what incentives are offered to computing trainees in future.